ESPnet3 Metrics

 Metrics are instantiated from metrics_config.metrics[*].metric.
 Each metric is called as:

 metric(data: Dict[str, Path], test_name: str, output_dir: Path)This is intentionally path-based.
-ESPnet3 resolves required inputs to SCP paths, but it does not preload them into aligned lists.
+ESPnet3 resolves the requested inputs to SCP paths, but reading and alignment happen inside the metric.

 {